storacha/w3infra/docs/roundabout.md

 # Roundabout

-> Roundabout allows the creation of short lived presigned URLs for content stored in web3.storage buckets (in R2).
+> Roundabout allows the creation of short lived presigned URLs for content stored in storacha.network buckets (in R2).
 It can also get the HTTP request redirected to the given presigned URL.

 ## HTTP API